Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 6 Relationships

-Type 6s don’t just worry—they test until breaking point.
+Type 6s worry.
+Under stress, they test until the relationship snaps.
 Many Type 6s create the very abandonment they fear through constant testing.

 Your Dating Kryptonite: You’re so busy looking for red flags that you create them.
 Your anxiety becomes a self-fulfilling prophecy, pushing away the security you crave.